Pyligent/Pyligent.github.io/_posts/2019-01-26-Mars-Information-Scraper.md

 subtitle: Pythion Web Scraping
 bigimg: /img/mission_to_mars.jpg
 image: /img/bg.jpg
-tags: [Data Analytics, Web Scraping,Flask,API]
+tags: [Data Analytics, Web Scraping,Flask,API,Python]
 ---
 # Mission to Mars
 Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.